 Still having trouble diagnosing a sudden drop in web traffic?
 Review your website’s specific traffic sources.
 You might find that only one source of traffic has greatly declined, whether that’s direct, referral, organic, paid, or social.
 Once you identify the source, you can troubleshoot the dip in traffic.
 If your direct traffic has fallen, for example, it’s possible that your greatest competitor is stepping up their game.
 If your organic traffic has fallen, maybe you should check to see if you’ve been penalized by Google.

 Do backlinks serve as the backbone for your website’s traffic?
 Do you only have a few valuable backlinks supporting your website?
 Check your backlinks and referring domains to see if they’ve been removed or are inaccessible, because that could really hurt your website’s visibility and traffic.
 If you have lost backlinks, try to identify the reason why so that you can remedy the situation.

 Of course, these aren’t the only reasons you could have experienced a drop in web traffic.
 Did a competitor best you?
 Has the SERP changed?
 Are some of your pages not being indexed?
 Is your Search Engine Marketing (SEM) traffic eating your SEO traffic?

 If you need help diagnosing a sudden drop in website traffic, contact 417 Marketing for help.
-Our team of knowledgeable, creative, and passionate professionals specializes in SEO, web design and maintenance, and Google AdWords, and we have successfully completed over 700 websites since our inception in 2010.
+Our team of knowledgeable, creative, and passionate professionals specializes in SEO, web design and maintenance, and Google Ads, and we have successfully completed over 700 websites since our inception in 2010.
 Click here to contact us and learn more about what we can do for your company.